The goal of this project is to incentivize XR adoption in the best possible way we can imagine: open-source and on-chain.

 At the bottom is the browsers web inspector.

-If you need to edit the Steem post that contains your dApp, such as update the preview images or html, follow these steps:
+If you need to edit the Hive post that contains your dApp, such as update the preview images or html, follow these steps:

 Ensure you are logged in as the owner of the dApp(the username that posted it)

 Navigate to your dapp on dlux.io or localhost

 /dlux/@username/permLink in the address bar needs to be changed to /post/edit/@username/permLink

 Now you have the screen to change the metadata that is the ipfs reference to your app, as well as the title and blog post.

 Press Submit at the bottom and your Hive post will be updated, this action takes Resource Credits.